AndresCdo/IMC/README.md

-# IMC
+# CMI

-This is a little program written in *Java programming Language* to CMI.
+This is a little program written in *Java programming Language* to calculate CMI.